mtdol/.vim/readme.txt

 symbolic links appear for some reason, you will need to create them.

 Quick Locations::
-quick_locations.txt is used by the <F5> key to display a quick list of locations for editing.
-Lines that start with # are comments and quick links are written in the form
+* quick_locations.txt is used by the <F5> key to display a quick list of ** locations for editing.
+Lines that start with # are comments and quick links are ** written in the form:

-- "label":location -
+- "label":location

-and are loaded in the order they are listed
+** and are loaded in the order they are listed

 Vimrc Exceptions::
 vimrc_exceptions.vim is loaded at the very end of the .vimrc and is used